gueguenster/maxtree/publication/README.md

 then backpropagated to parent layers.

-###Shape attributes implementation
+###Shape attributes based filtering
 We propose an implementation based on the CC shape attributes.
 The parametric score function is a logit score on a linear combination of each CC shape attribute.
 The shape attribute function is:

 ![equation](http://latex.codecogs.com/svg.latex?%5Cbegin%7Balign*%7Da:%20P(%5Cmathbb%7BG%7D)%20&%5Cmapsto%20%5Cmathbb%7BR%7D%5Ek%20%5C%5C%20c%20&%5Cto%20a(c)%5Cend%7Balign%7D%20%20%20)

-The parametric score function is expressed from its weight and bias as:
+The parametric score function is expressed from the shape attributes, its weight and its bias as:

 ![equation](http://latex.codecogs.com/svg.latex?s_%7BW,b%7D(c,h)%20=%20%5Csigma(Wa(c)&plus;b)%20%20%20)